 Comparisons between the six key Nations have been made on the basis of the following four parameters:

-- electrical power output produced by each generation technology in 2015 as Terawatt hours per year.
+- reported electrical power output produced by each generation technology in 2015 as Terawatt hours per year.

-- the Gigawatts nameplate capacity of each generating technology as installed in 2015.
+- the reported Gigawatts nameplate capacity of each generating technology as installed in 2015.

 The aggregated data for the six Nations considered is shown below as percentage / proportional values.